 7. Have Protocols in Place for Mishaps

-As part of your plan of execution you should have established how you will get a replacement out to them as quickly and painlessly as possible.
+As part of your plan of execution, you should have established how you will get a replacement out to them as quickly and painlessly as possible.
 Have carefully worded (but upbeat) email responses ready that you can customize as needed.
-In the case of a damaged shipment offer easy to follow instructions on what you will need so you can file a claim with the carrier.
+In the case of a damaged shipment offer easy-to-follow instructions on what you will need so you can file a claim with the carrier.

 Since reshipments can eat into your bottom line factor these rare mishaps into your overall product cost.
 Again, don’t be upset.
 Consider it as merely one of your business expenses.
-One easy solution one of our users does is she adds an extra 2% to her produce prices to cover time and cost for the occasional reshipments.
+One easy solution one of our users does is adds an extra 2% to her produce prices to cover time and cost for the occasional reshipments.

-Yes, you will get the handful of cranky types when something goes wrong that no matter what you do, nothing will appease them.
-Some may even leave you a negative review even though it was obvious not your fault the shipment was damaged or lost, but most of your buyers will both appreciate what you are doing for them to replace their print even if it means it took a little longer for them to get their final product.
+Yes, you will get the handful of cranky types when something goes wrong no matter what you do, nothing will appease them.
+Some may even leave you a negative review even though it was obviously not your fault the shipment was damaged or lost, but most of your buyers will both appreciate what you are doing for them to replace their print even if it means it took a little longer for them to get their final product.

 8. Share your Sales on Social Media

 This little tidbit was mentioned by one of our site users.
-Share your actual work, photos of the product that was shipped, online.
+Share your actual work, and photos of the product that was shipped, online.
 This takes some care but once you come up with the proper formula, you might be surprised at the results.

 9. Test New Product Concepts

 Don’t just stick to one type of print if you can avoid it.
-I know many our customers only offer canvas prints or only offer prints on the fine art papers we have.
+I know many of our customers only offer canvas prints or only offer prints on the fine art papers we have.
 Try offering them in other formats such as metal prints, framed prints, etc. You might be surprised by what people gravitate to based on your artwork.
-Yes, price does pay a role with many sellers, especially if you are an artist doing a style of artwork that is prevalent within the Etsy universe but you really won’t know what opportunities you might be missing out on until you have tested different things.
-Incidentally a trend we notice with our most successful sellers is they will sell about 80-90% of their prints as a specific style (for instance canvas) but will earn an additional 10 to 20% of their incoming sales from the artwork printed in other formats.
+Yes, price does play a role with many sellers, especially if you are an artist doing a style of artwork that is prevalent within the Etsy universe but you really won’t know what opportunities you might be missing out on until you have tested different things.
+Incidentally, a trend we notice with our most successful sellers is they will sell about 80-90% of their prints as a specific style (for instance canvas) but will earn an additional 10 to 20% of their incoming sales from the artwork printed in other formats.

-It’s best to do this either a way from the computer or even in a different venue.
+It’s best to do this either way from the computer or even in a different venue.
 First, I suggest you step away to give your mind a chance to rest during some part of the day.
 You may want to do this by engaging in activities unrelated such as exercising, reading, cooking, watching a movie, etc. Sometimes it is not so much a change in what you are doing but where you are doing it.
 When you are ready to get back to work, and if you can do so, spend some of your allocated time for emails at a coffee shop or even a park.
-One of the great features of today’s technology is you can now do things on a computer that makes location less of an issue.
+One of the great features of today’s technology is you can now do things on a computer which makes location less of an issue.